btnpushnmunky/tmr/README.md

-# Tmr

-Simple job tracking timer to run from your terminal.
+# Tmr - Simple job tracking timer to run from your terminal.

 Tmr uses Python and an SQlite database to store your timed events.
 Tmr's only dependency outside of Python's stdlib is [Peewee](https://github.com/coleifer/peewee), an easy to use ORM.
+Written with Python 3.4 in mind, but it *should* work in most version 2.7+.

 ## To install:

-Download the source, cd into the source folder, and run `pip install .` Eventually I hope to get it up on PyPI.
+Download the source, cd into the source folder, and run `pip install`.
+Eventually I hope to get it up on PyPI.

 ## Example usage after installation: